SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/assembly_line_steps_planning_time.md

 Give yourself 2-3 weeks to become familiar with Docassemble basics.

 The Weaver is a guided process, but it may still take a few weeks to familiarize yourself with its options.
-Start with a very simple, already labeled form for your first experience.
+Start with a simple, already labeled form for your first experience.

 ## Getting your first prototype